9dots/devBots/sumo_lesson_1.md

   out('done')
 }
 ```
-4. The out is a message displayed on the right side of the screen throughout the function call.
+4. The out is a message displayed on the right side of the screen when the function is called.
 5. steer.rotations controls the wheel rotation, speed, and direction of the robot.
---* The first parameter determines wheel rotation.
+  + The first parameter determines wheel rotation.
 1 = one wheel rotation.
-..* Second parameter determines speed.
+  + Second parameter determines speed.
 Speed can be any number between 1 - 100.
-..* Third parameter determines direction.
+  + Third parameter determines direction.
 0 is straight.
 A number between -100 and -1 controls severity of left turn.
 A number between 1 and 100 controls severity of right turn.
-6.
+6. The forward function currently moves one wheel rotation, at a speed of 40, in the straight direction.
+7. Walk through back function and ask students to explain the steer.rotations parameters.
+8. Allow students to connect their robots and call the forward and back function to move their robot.
+9. Any changes must be saved by pushing the ```Run Code``` button.

 Introduce students to ev3.sh